observIQ/bindplane-agent/README.md

       paging:
       processes:

+# Processors are run on data between being received and being exported.
 processors:
   # Resourcedetection is used to add a unique (host.name)
   # to the metric resource(s), allowing users to filter